Thanksgiving, Black Friday, Cyber Monday, Hanukkah, Christmas, New Years…

 No other time of year offers this type of frenzy.

-What many artists fail to realize is that this massive increase in activity is what fills up your funnel and sets up future sales for next year.
+What many photographers and fine artists fail to realize is that this massive increase in activity is what fills up your funnel and sets up future sales for next year.
 This is because many of these people who just learned about you, and who may have joined your email list or followed you on social media, will not buy from you on the spot this year, but they probably will next year IF you continue with proper marketing.

 You’ll have your first chance at capitalizing on them during the first holiday of the new year: Valentine’s Day.
 If you miss out on all this, you’ll be walking into the new year with an empty funnel.